Tsuihao/CarND-LaneLines-P1/writeup.md

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]

+The pipeline consisted of the following steps:
+1. [Pre-processing]: convert image into gray scale and blur it with Gaussian filter.
+2. Use Canny edge detection to extract the contour.
+3. Implement Region of Interests (ROI) and Hough transform to extract potential line.
+4. [Post-processing]: colorize the detected lane and extropolate the dash-line into solid line.
+5. [Post-processing]: use cv2.addWeighted function to overlap the mask and original image.

 ### 2. Identify potential shortcomings with your current pipeline